alixedi/land/apps/lituk.md

       them in a handy list for revision.

-      You will find this section quite useful at any stage during your practice.
-Refer to it time and again, as you move ahead with your practice, to get the best results.
+      Refer to this section time and again, as you move ahead with your practice, to get the best results.
     image: ../assets/uploads/revise.jpg
   - title: Instantly search for a word or a phrase
     description: No more "Was Bloody Mary and Mary Queen of Scots the same person?"